Carlo Betocchi

 In fact, they all may well forget it.

-Let them now learn from me, who know but this.
+Let them now learn it from me, who know but this.

 Nel cortile di quand'ero ragazzo